NYCLA's acclaimed Foundations of Principal Supervision (FPS) is now enrolling for the 2017-18 cohort.

 Participants work in teams with others in similar positions from across the country.
 The lively, fast-paced approach requires everyone to collaborate and develop creative solutions to the most daunting challenges.
-The program helps principal supervisors strengthen their vision, develop the skills to build principals' instructional leadership capacity and plan for the year ahead.
+The program helps principal supervisors strengthen their vision, develop the skills to build principals' instructional leadership capacity, and plan for the year ahead.
 The program also helps those with less than a year's experience transition to their new roles.

 - facilitated learning walks

-- application of coaching frameworks
+- practice of coaching frameworks

-- interaction with sitting principals
+- interaction with sitting principal supervisors

 - analysis of data across networks of schools

-- Year-Long Learning Community
+- Virtual Learning Community

 Following the Summer Intensive, NYCLA facilitates virtual learning opportunities throughout the school year, providing an opportunity for continued learning.
 Participants from across the country maintain communication and connectivity regardless of their location, have access to national resources, share problems of practice, and continue to benefit from professional support networks.

-- End-of-Year Convening
+- Mid-Year Convening

 An in-person, two-day convening engages principal supervisors in evaluating and assessing their impact on school principals throughout the year.
 Given the varying needs of principals within their network of schools, participants use evaluation results, performance data, and principal feedback to diagnose principals’ learning needs and design differentiated strategies to support whole group learning and one-on-one coaching.